likojack/bnv_fusion/README.md

 ```
 python src/train.py model=fusion_pointnet_modeldataset=fusion_pointnet_dataset model.voxel_size=0.01 model.min_pts_in_grid=8 model.train_ray_splits=1000 model.tcnn_config=$PWD/src/models/tcnn_config.json
 ```

+## FAQ
+- Do I have to have a rough mesh, as requested [here](https://github.com/likojack/bnv_fusion/blob/9178e8c36743d6bf9a7828087553d365f50a6d7f/src/datasets/fusion_inference_dataset.py#L253), when running with my own data?

+No, We only use the mesh to determin the dimensions of the sceen to be reconstructed.
+You can manually set the boundary if you know the dimensions.

+- How to set an appropriate voxel size?

+The reconstruction quality apparently depends on the voxel size.
+If the voxel size is too small, there won't be enough points within each local region for the local embedding.
+If it is too large, the system fail to recover fine details.
+Therefore, we select the ideal voxel size based on the number of 3D points in a voxel.
+You will get a statistic on 3D points used in the local embedding after running system (see [here](https://github.com/likojack/bnv_fusion/blob/9178e8c36743d6bf9a7828087553d365f50a6d7f/src/models/sparse_volume.py#L515)).
+Empirically, we found out that the voxel size satisfying the following requirements gives better results: 1) the ```min``` is larger than 4, and 2) the ```mean``` is ideally larger than 8.

 ## Citation
 If you find our code or paper useful, please cite
 ```bibtex